Hercules (wrestler)

-Raymond Constantine Fernandez (May 7, 1956 – March 6, 2004) was an American professional wrestler better known by his ring name Hercules Hernandez, or simply Hercules.
+Raymond Constantine Fernandez Jr. (May 7, 1956 – March 6, 2004) was an American professional wrestler better known by his ring name Hercules Hernandez, or simply Hercules.
 Fernandez began his career in 1979, primarily wrestling in Florida and Texas before earning his greatest success by joining the World Wrestling Federation in 1985, where he was a member of The Heenan Family.
 He later split from the stable and feuded with Heenan and Ted DiBiase, afterwards turning heel in 1990, forming Power and Glory with Paul Roma, where they had a feud with The Rockers.
 Fernandez was also a featured bodybuilder, appearing in several muscle magazines.
 He is also known for his appearances in World Championship Wrestling, Jim Crockett Promotions, and New-Japan Pro Wrestling.

 Early life

 Fernandez was born in New York City on May 7, 1956.
 After his mother died from cancer when he was aged six, his father relocated the family to Tampa, Florida.
 Fernandez attended A. P. Leto High School, where he competed in amateur wrestling.
 He graduated from high school in 1974 and enlisted in the United States Air Force for three years.